OFFICE SPACE – 15 SMART QUESTIONS

 Don’t Forget!

-One important thing to not forget.
-If you signed a personal responsibility clause stating you were legally liable for the lease payments if the company did not pay, ensure that the resigned documents remove that personal obligation from the lease.
+One important thing to remember.
+If you signed a personal responsibility clause stating you were liable for the lease payments if the company did not pay, please ensure that the resigned documents remove that personal obligation from the lease.

-The last thing you want to happen is to have your credit damaged or have to make lease payments on a building for a company that you no longer own, just because the acquiring company did not may a lease payment or made a late payment.
+The last thing you want to happen is to have your credit damaged or make lease payments on a building for a company you no longer own, just because the acquiring company did not may a lease payment or made a late payment.

 14. How Many Cars Drive by the Location?
 (Retail)

 This issue is mainly related to retail businesses.
-If your business relies on a certain percentage of drive-by traffic, you need to know how much drive-by traffic there is for the office space location.
+If your business relies on a certain percentage of drive-by traffic, please know how much drive-by traffic there is for the office space location.
 If the traffic is light or non-existent, your business will suffer.

 To find out these numbers, check with the city department of traffic.
 Each city maintains this information for a variety of purposes.